bentaylorwork/azure-arm-templates/automation-deallocation/readMe.md

 ## Overview
 Deploys all the resources required to Start and Stop (De-Allocate) ARM VMs based on a tags.

-## Required Tags On The VM's To Be De-Allocated?The tag on the VMs should be in the format below.
+## Required Tags On The VM's To Be De-Allocated

+The tag on the VMs should be in the format below.
 With the tag value being the times the VM should be on.

 | Tag Name          | Tag Value   |
 | ----------------- |:-----------:|